 Are Euros acceptable?

-If you have any more question kindly contact us.
-We’ll be ready to answer them and get you all geared up your next trip.
+If you have any more questions kindly contact us.
+We’ll be ready to answer them and get you all geared up for your next trip.
 Waiting to make your Moroccan vacation, a memory for a lifetime!